Register your Information for Free Stone Samples Sent Express to You!

 Installation Tips

-Installing garden pavers can transform your outdoor space but requires careful planning and execution.
+Installing garden pavers can transform outdoor space but requires careful planning and execution.
 Select the right paver type for your garden’s style and function.
 Measure the area accurately and purchase 10% extra pavers for cuts and potential breakage.

 1. Prepare the Ground: Excavate the area to a depth of 150-200mm, ensuring it’s level.
 Remove any roots, rocks, or debris, and compact the soil using a plate compactor to prevent settling.